Skip to main content

 When both characters have chapters, the reader absorbs contradictions in real time.

 He believes she is indifferent.
 She believes he is cold.
-You know they are both wrong.

 That dramatic gap creates a specific kind of suspense that has nothing to do with plot and everything to do with emotional inevitability.